 Yet despite the advantages of a writing career, not every writer thinks they can make a living from it.
 The reason is simple.
 FEAR.
 Fear that they are not good enough, fear of criticism and the fear of rejection.
 Unfortunately, I don’t know too many writers that make a living off of fear.
 So how do you wrangle the fear and turn your passion into a career?

 Read. . .
 A lot.

-While it’s always a good idea to read the genre you’re most interested in writing (for me, it’s sci-fi romance novels!), reading anything will help you get better at recognizing sentence structure and grammar.
+While it’s always a good idea to read the genre you’re most interested in writing (for me, it’s sci-fi or paranormal romance novels!), reading anything will help you get better at recognizing sentence structure and grammar.
 Different voices and writing styles will also help you fine-tune your own style and help you find your writing voice.

 At some point, though, you have to close your books and put fingers to keyboard!
 Deciding where to start and what story to tell is half the battle!
 Do you have a passion or interest in writing sci-fi romance novels?
 You’re not alone!
-With over $1 billion in sales each year, the romance novel market is one most writers can’t afford to ignore.
+With over $9 million in unit sales each year, the romance novel market is one most writers can’t afford to ignore.
 But can you make a living from writing romance novels?
 Can you take the great plots playing out in your head and translate those to paper in a way that excites your readers and starts to put a little cash in your pocket?

-The following tips will help:
+The following tips might help:

 Start small.
 Start free.